exakat/php-dictionary/dictionary/semantic-analysis.ini.rst

 + Constant folding: evaluating expressions whose values are known at compile time
 + Dead branch elimination: detecting conditions that are always true or always false

-In static analysis, semantic analysis underpins the type inference and undefined-variable checks performed by tools such as PHPStan, Psalm, and Exakat.
+In static analysis, semantic analysis underpins the type inference and undefined-variable checks performed by tools.

 .. code-block:: php